Vyral/nick-shivers/_posts/2021-11-11-whats-going-on-in-portland-real-estate.md

 **While we are experiencing a bit of a slowdown, things are still crazy when compared to 2019.** To illustrate my point, let’s see what the numbers have to say:

 * Active listings were up in September.
-They increased 15.2% in Portland, and 8% in the Washington market.&nbsp;
+They increased 15.2% in Portland and 8% in the Washington market.&nbsp;
 * Closings were down 2.6% in Portland and 11.8% in Washington.&nbsp;
 * As for October, active listing decreased 14%, and closings were down 4.7%.&nbsp;
 * Meanwhile, homes have appreciated about 16% in the Portland metro year over year.&nbsp;